 - Either browse their personal website and hunt for their next drop-in surgery, or phone their constituency office using the number on the profile page/personal website to ask for an appointment.

-- In preparation for your meeting: read UNA-UK's humanitarian briefing and write down UNA-UK's key asks (above) Please contact us if you would like us to put you in contact with our volunteer coordinator who can help.
+- In preparation for your meeting: write down UNA-UK's key asks (above).
+Please contact us if you would like us to put you in contact with Paul Tippell, the UNA-UK Yemen Constituency Coordinator who can help.

 - Try to visit your MP in a group, with one person leading the conversation.
 Ask other UNA members and concerned members from other groups such as Amnesty to join you.